khongtrunght/lgtm/docs/GUIDE.md

 The list stays a screenful however long the session runs.
-The newest few turns are always drawn, and so are the mark, `0 original` and the turn you are looking at; everything between them collapses into `⋮ 13 turns`. `<CR>` opens a fold, and typing anything opens all of them — a filter that skipped folded rows would be a filter that lies.
+The newest few turns are always drawn, and so are the mark, `0 original` and the turn you are looking at; everything between them collapses into `⋮ 13 turns`. `<CR>` opens a fold, and typing anything opens all of them.
+A filter that skipped folded rows would be a filter that lies.

 Four turns in a row on one file collapse too, as `⣿ 1-4 app.zig ×4`: that is